funttastic/universal_kotlin/readme.md

 ```

 Obs.: since this build will be enabling all modules, this could take too long.
-But you can enable or disable modules going to this class in `buildSrc`:
+But you can enable or disable modules going to this class inside the [buildSrc](buildSrc) module:

 > com.company.team.project.dsl.model.enum_.ModuleEnum